alxyok/alxyok/README.md

 Most of the public code reflects the efforts I've dedicated to exploring exciting tech the hard way, just because I understand by doing mostly — expect dev quality no more.
 In here, I tend to crush the exploration vs. exploitation tradeoff in favor of the former in the sake of thirst for knowledge.

-This place is the opportunity for me to contribute the Internet's noise.
+This place is the opportunity for me to peacefully contribute the Internet's noise.

 Roadmap:
 * (immediate-term) Push a full stacked PyTorch + PyG + Lightning + Ray.tune + WandB net implem.